cwiz/DRLND-Project-Navigation/WRITEUP.md

 ## Results

-Requirement for passing solution is above getting average score over 100 episodes above 13 under 2000 episodes of training.
-Refer to Navigation.ipynb
+Requirement for passing solution is getting average score over 100 episodes above 13 under 2000 episodes of training.
+Refer to Navigation.ipynb for details of implementation.

 ### Learning from ray-cast perception state-vector